NirvanaCore/PureHtmlCssProjects/README.md

 -- A mobile screen short and converted to responsive web page.

 ## 5. Women-Legal
---10 design in 1 design hour done by Andrew Twarog. just tried to recreate 1 from them. its about a lawyer page deal with different area short and cute.
+--10 design in 1 hour done by Andrew Twarog. just tried to recreate 1 from them. its about a lawyer page,deal with different area short and cute.

 ##  6. Training Survey Form
 --

 ## 7. NewsLetter Page
 --

 ## 8. Twitter Sign/Login Page
 --

 ## 9. NewsPaper Page
---
+-- Created a newsPaper web page or template, Using Flex.

 ## 10. Basic Portfolio Page
 --